Fallstop/fish-scripts/README.md

 > Note: Only tested with Manjaro and Debian/Ubuntu, and designed for KDE

-The scripts have lables of 00 (utility functions)->99 (higher level scripts) of the order they should be loaded.
+The scripts have labels of 00 (utility functions)->99 (higher level scripts) of the order they should be loaded.
 To disable, just remove the "XX_" prefix.

 To load in all scripts (example):
 ```fish